Prairie Seed Harvest Series

 Dates & locations:

-• Tuesday, October 3 @ Boscobel Bluffs State Natural Area
+- Tuesday, October 3 @ Boscobel Bluffs State Natural Area (REGISTRATION CLOSED)

-• Thursday, October 12 @ Boscobel Bluffs State Natural Area
+- Thursday, October 12 @ Boscobel Bluffs State Natural Area (REGISTRATION CLOSED)

-• (FULL) Saturday, October 21 @ Sugar Creek Bluff State Natural Area
+- Saturday, October 21 @ Sugar Creek Bluff State Natural Area (REGISTRATION CLOSED)

 Time: 9am start time, departure is at your discretion.
 We will be working on-site until 3:30pm.

-Why: Remnants are small remaining patches of the original prairie landscape that have not been cropped, overgrazed, or otherwise destroyed.
-Very few remnant prairies exist in the mid-west today, and most are in need of careful management if they are to be conserved.
-We will be harvesting a portion of the seed from native plants in these remnants so that we can redistribute the seed strategically in areas where we’ve cleared brush to expand high quality prairie.
+Why: We will be harvesting a portion of the seed from native plants in remnant prairies so that we can redistribute the seed strategically in areas where we’ve cleared brush to expand high quality prairie.
 We strive to keep the seed we harvest near to the site where it was harvested because those plants are best suited to the environment they have adapted to.
 Restoring prairies is important because they:

 How: Seed identification training will be provided at the start of the harvest.
 Volunteers will be equipped with collection bags and containers around the waist to free up hands for collecting.
 Seed can be stripped by hand from many species.
 Prickly seed heads will require gloves and shears for efficient collecting.

-Learning opportunity: Become familiar with identifying native seed heads, brush up on your plant ID skills, enjoy the bustle of prairie pollinators and critters as we wade through tallgrass and forbs.
+Learning opportunity: Learn how identify seeding plants, when to harvest seeds, and how to harvest and store them.
+Brush up on your plant ID skills, enjoy the bustle of prairie pollinators and critters as we wade through tallgrass and forbs.

 Difficulty: Easy.
 Prairies where we will harvest are on steep slopes which may require careful footing and balance.
 There may be a short hike to the harvest site.
 The task itself requires little effort.